-To power the body, it needs to turn to energy stores.
+To power the body, it looking for energy stores.
 The easiest to access is glycogen, which is released by the liver and broken down into glucose.

-There is enough glycogen to last 24-36 hours.
+There is usually enough glycogen to last 24-36 hours.
 When this runs out, the body turns to its fat stores.
-This is how to lose weight; the body literally burns away the fat - BOOM!
+Here is weight loss happens; the body literally burns away the fat.

-The body is biologically designed to achieve balance between these two states.
-If constantly in a fed state, there will be an excess of blood glucose and full glycogen stores at all times, leading to increased fat storage.
-If always in a fasting state, then fat and glycogen stores will be depleted.
+We are biologically designed to achieve balance between these two states.
+If constantly in a fed state, then there will always be an excess of blood glucose and full glycogen stores, leading to increased fat storage.
+If always in a fasting state, then both fat and glycogen stores get depleted.